NUR 500. Biostatistics.1 Credit.

 Offered: Every year, Spring

 NUR 643.
-Adult Health Practicum and Seminar II.3 Credits.
+Clinical Practicum and Seminar III for the Adult Gerontology Nurse Practitioner.4 Credits.

-This course includes a mentored practicum with clinical seminar and provides further opportunity for advanced nursing practice with diverse adult populations.
+This course includes a mentored practicum experience with 240 hours and a clinical seminar .
+It provides further opportunity for advanced nursing practice with diverse adult populations.
 Students refine primary care skills including appropriate documentation, differential diagnosis, case presentation and technology utilization with attention to cost-effective and evidence-based approaches to care.
+This course includes a 1-week on-campus immersion.

 Offered: Every year, Spring

 NUR 645.
-Adult Health Practicum and Seminar III.3 Credits.
+Clinical Practicum and Seminar IV for the Adult Gerontology Nurse Practitioner.3 Credits.

 Offered: Every year, Summer

 NUR 651.
-Family Health Practicum and Seminar I.3 Credits.
+Clinical Practicum and Seminar II for the Family Nurse Practitioner.3 Credits.

 This course includes a mentored practicum experience and a clinical seminar.
 Health promotion and assessment of health problems within family systems are emphasized.
 Students learn primary care skills including appropriate documentation, differential diagnosis, case presentation and technology utilization with attention to cost-effective and evidence-based approaches to care.
 Students complete 240 hours in direct patient care.